Bereavement Leave by State — Guide for 2025

 What are the benefits of employers providing bereaved leave?

-If you are wondering about the ways to boost employee productivity in the workplace, head to the following link for more useful advice:
+🎓 If you are wondering how to boost employee productivity in general, head to the following link for more useful advice: 10 Fast Ways to Improve Employee Productivity in the Workplace

-If your company doesn’t offer bereavement leave, you can either use your vacation time or perhaps take time off under the Family and Medical Leave Act (FMLA).
-Namely, under this act, eligible employees have the right to take unpaid, job-protected leave for “specified family and medical reasons” of up to 12 workweeks (in a 12-month period).
-Still, make sure you qualify for such leave under the FMLA by reading the conditions and regulations thoroughly.
+If your company doesn’t offer bereavement leave, you can use your vacation time or potentially take time off under the Family and Medical Leave Act (FMLA).

-Desperate to ask for time off but don’t know how?
-Read the following tips for some valuable advice on the topic:
+🎓 Want to ask for time off but don’t know how?
+Read the following tips for some valuable advice: How to Request Time Off and Track It Successfully

 What if I’m self-employed and bereaved?

-As a self-employed individual, you bear the costs of your time off taken due to bereavement purposes.
+As a self-employed individual, you bear the costs of your time off taken due to bereavement.
 Only company employees can be offered paid (or unpaid) bereaved leave of absence.

 We strongly advise you to consult the appropriate institutions and/or certified representatives before acting on any legal matters.